gnunixon/python-yumpu-sdk/README.md

     * Get info about progress of uploading acction
     * Edit a document
     * Delete document
+* Hotspots
+    * Get all hotspots in a document
+    * Get a particular hotspot
+    * Delete a hotspot
 * Get list of available countries
 * Get list of available languages
 * Get list of available categories